Private Rate-Constrained Optimization with Applications to Fair Learning: Introduction

 \section{Introduction}

-From fair learning~\citep{zafar2017fairness, goel2018nondiscriminatory, agarwal18, cotter2019training} to robust optimization~\citep{DBLP:conf/nips/ChenLSS17,cotter2019optimization} and cost-sensitive learning \citep{MIENYE2021100690,cotter2019optimization}, many Machine Learning (ML) tasks can be formulated as constrained optimization problems.
-In such problems, the goal is to minimize the model's overall error subject to \emph{rate constraints}, which enforce specific conditions on prediction rates across subsets of the training data.
+\looseness=-1 From fair learning~\citep{zafar2017fairness, goel2018nondiscriminatory, agarwal18, cotter2019training} to robust optimization~\citep{DBLP:conf/nips/ChenLSS17,cotter2019optimization} and cost-sensitive learning \citep{MIENYE2021100690,cotter2019optimization}, many Machine Learning (ML) tasks can be formulated as constrained optimization problems.
+In such problems, the goal is to minimize the model's overall error subject to \emph{rate constraints}, which enforce conditions on prediction rates across subsets of the training data.
 For instance, ensuring fairness in a resume screening system might require similar rates of positive outcomes (e.g., resumes selected for human review) across gender groups, a criterion known as equalized odds \citep{hardt2016equality}.
-Similarly, in a medical setting with imbalanced data, a decision-support system may need to strictly limit its false negative rate, e.g., to reduce the risk of misdiagnosing cancerous tumours as benign.
+Similarly, in a medical setting, a decision-support system may need to strictly limit its false negative rate, e.g., to reduce the risk of misdiagnosing cancerous tumours as benign.

-These learning tasks often require training models on sensitive data, such as employee or patient records in our previous examples.
-Publicly releasing these models can expose data owners to privacy attacks~\citep{shokri2017membership} and result in the disclosure of personal data without consent~\citep{sweeney2002kanonymity}.
-In the absence of proper safeguards, these risks can harm individuals, undermine trust in AI systems, and discourage data sharing in critical applications like medical research.
+These learning tasks often require training models on sensitive data, such as employee or patient records in our examples.
+Publicly releasing these models can expose data owners to privacy attacks~\citep{shokri2017membership} and disclose personal data without consent~\citep{sweeney2002kanonymity}.
+Without proper safeguards, these risks can harm individuals, undermine trust in AI systems, and discourage data sharing in critical applications like medical research.
 Despite recent advances, differentially private (DP) constrained optimization has focused almost exclusively on fairness constraints \citep{jagielski2019differentially, mozannar2020fair, tran2023sf-pate, berrada2023unlocking, lowy2023stochastic}.
 Methods tailored to fairness do not extend to the broader family of rate constraints that arise in practice.
 We bridge this gap with the first general DP framework for arbitrary rate-constrained problems.
-Our approach both expands DP’s reach to previously incompatible applications and pushes the Pareto frontier of utility, privacy, and constraint satisfaction, including fairness, beyond the current state of the art.
+Our approach expands DP’s reach to previously incompatible applications and pushes the Pareto frontier of utility, privacy, and constraint satisfaction, including fairness, beyond the state of the art.